-We currently are expanding our product lines and manufacturing capacity in our Dalian and Nanjing plants, which requires additional funding to finance the expansion.
+We currently are expanding our product lines and manufacturing capacity and developing the new business of producing light electric vehicles in our Dalian and Nanjing plants, which requires additional funding to finance the expansion.
 We may also require additional cash due to changing business conditions or other future developments, including any investments or acquisitions we may decide to pursue.
-We plan to renew these loans upon maturity, if required, and plan to raise additional funds through bank borrowings and equity financing in the future to meet our daily cash demands, if required.
-However, there can be no assurance that we will be successful in obtaining this financing.
-If our existing cash and bank borrowing are insufficient to meet our requirements, we may seek to sell equity securities, debt securities or borrow from lending institutions.
+We may renew our bank loans upon maturity, if required, and plan to raise additional funds through bank borrowings and equity or debt financing in the future to meet our daily cash demands, if required.
+However, there can be no assurance that we will be successful in obtaining such financing.
+If our existing cash and bank borrowing are insufficient to meet our requirements, we may seek to sell equity securities, debt securities or borrow from other lending institutions.
 We can make no assurance that financing will be available in the amounts we need or on terms acceptable to us, if at all.
 The sale of equity securities, including convertible debt securities, would dilute the interests of our current shareholders.
 The incurrence of debt would divert cash for working capital and capital expenditures to service debt obligations and could result in operating and financial covenants that restrict our operations and our ability to pay dividends to our shareholders.
 If we are unable to obtain additional equity or debt financing as required, our business operations and prospects may suffer.